allenai/rslearn/design/Overview.md

 TODO

-6. `rslearn model create`: create a new model.
+6. `rslearn model create` (TODO): create a new model.
 The model configuration file must be edited to specify options like which dataset(s) to use, which layers in each dataset to input, which layers to serve as targets, the model architecture, etc.
-7. `rslearn model train`: train the model.
+7. `rslearn model fit`: train the model.
-8. `rslearn model apply`: apply the model on new spatiotemporal windows.
+8. `rslearn model test/predict`: apply the model on new spatiotemporal windows.